ngs-docs/2021-august-remote-computing/_main.utf8.md

 * You can specify a subset of outputs, e.g. just the .html file, and snakemake will run the rule even if it only needs one of the files.
 * It goes all red if it fails! (try breaking one command :)
 * It's all case sensitive.
 * Tabs and spacing matter!
+You could use the `-ET4` flag in nano to make the editor treat tabs as 4 spaces.
+* If you see syntax error messages, always check your tabs first.
+Replacing tabs with spaces could fix the problem!
 * You can make lists for multiple input or output files by separating filenames with a comma.